|Syracuse University||Online MS in Library and Information Science

 Are there ALA Accredited Masters in Information Science programs?

-Selecting options for the "Information Systems Design/Analysis", "Knowledge Management", or "Organization of Information" concentration/career pathways will return results of accredited programs offering information science specializations.
+There are different degrees, including options for the "Information Systems Design/Analysis", "Knowledge Management", or "Organization of Information" concentration/career pathways will return results of accredited programs offering information science specializations.
 However, this list is not exhaustive.
 Taking time to review concentrations, career pathways, and specializations from the broader list of ALA-accredited programs is likely to return better results.

 Typical Online Information Science Curriculum